ZenkakuHiragana/gmod_addons/README.md

 * Basic GUI to change playermodel, ink color, and other settings.
     GUI menu is in the context menu.
 * All Shooters in Splatoon (WiiU)
+* Splat charger and its variations in Splatoon.
+* E-liter 3K and its variations in Splatoon.

 ## Currently working on
 * Chargers